anordin95/run-llama-locally/README.md

 This repository provides a bare-bones way of using the Llama language models.

 I was a bit surprised Meta didn't publish an example way to simply invoke one of these LLM's with only `torch` (or some minimal set of dependencies), though I am obviously grateful and so pleased with their contribution of the public weights!
 There are other popular ways to invoke these models, such as [Ollama](https://ollama.com/) and Hugging-Face's general API package: [transformers](https://pypi.org/project/transformers/), but those hide the interesting details behind an API.
-I want to peel back the layers, poke, prod, understand and gain insight into these models.
+I want to peel back the layers, poke, prod, understand and gain insight into these models and help you do the same.

 #### Setup steps